TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/participant-portal.md

 # custom variables

 ---
-If you are a participant in a study we are conducting, you can read below about some common questions and answers that arise before the procedure.
+If you are a participant in a study we are conducting, you can read below about some common questions and answers that arise before the MRI exam.

 **What is an MRI?**
 Magnetic resonance imaging (MRI) is a non-invasive technique that uses magnetic fields and radio waves to generate high-resolution images inside your body.
 An MRI scan is different from a CT scan or X-ray in that it doesn’t use radiation to produce images.